apehex/jekyll-theme-consulting/README.md

 > **Customizable**: theme colors, menu, social items can be changed from a central config file

+> **Many Widgets**: tabs, mini-posts, spotlight, feature listings, and more can be easily inserted without worrying about their internals

 > **Many templates**: contact forms, navigation menus, and others can be easily inserted thanks to custom Jekyll includes

 > **Vector images**: the theme images are vectorized, render smoothly on any display and can be dynamically styled